Irrelon/jquery-lang-js/README.md

 If you like this project, please consider Flattr-ing it! http://bit.ly/qCEbTC

-This project is part of the Isogenic Game Engine, an HTML5 MMO Real-time Multiplayer 2D & Isometric Canvas Game Engine for the Modern Web and was made available by:
+This project is updated and maintained by:

 Irrelon Software Limited
 http://www.irrelon.com